SKA-Robotics/electronics/CANduino/README.md

 |-    |-    |
 | GND | +5V |

+### 120 Ω resistor
+To terminate bus with a 120 Ω resistor connect two pins between Micro-Fit and USB-C port using jumper.

 ## Programming
 CANduino can be programmed using USB-C port.
 Programming is the same as in Arduino.